halalek/Football-physics-simulation-in-3D-space/README.md

 This project aims to study the movement of a football within a room to simulate the ball colliding with the wall, its bounce, its rotation, and the study of ball throwing using Opengl.

 ## Physical laws used:
-Newton's first law
+-Newton's first law
-Newton's second law
+-Newton's second law
-Newton's third law
+-Newton's third law
-Friction force
+-Friction force
-Rotational movement of the ball
+-Rotational movement of the ball
-Collision
+-Collision
-Speed after collision
+-Speed after collision
-throwing
+-Throwing

 ## Ball cases:
 ### 1-The ball is at rest on the green grass, meaning its speed is constant and equal to zero